tytydraco/yessleep/out/Terms_and_Conditions.md

 I haven’t been back since.
 I’ve talked to no one, and I’ve left no trail.
 There was money in that box of things, and it got me pretty far.
 I won’t say how far, for obvious reasons.
 But what I can say is that I took Lian’s lesson to heart.
 I’ve dug my burrow deep.

 I dream of that thing sometimes.
 In a way, I’m bound to it.
-I see it as this shapeless enormity in and desolate world, reaching for the moon – a crown.
+I see it as this shapeless enormity in and desolate world, surrounded by these twisted blue flowers.
+It reaches for the moon – a crown.
 But it can’t quite reach.
 Not yet, at least.
 But I think those weeks when Lian was gone, and there was no replacement, awakened something.
 A yearning for a freedom lost, perhaps.
 But a loophole for a loophole – she didn’t need to be a live for me to agree.

-I still see them sometimes.
-I understand why Lian never went outside.
+I see them every now and then.
+I understand why Lian rarely went outside.
 There’s a few in every town, it seems.
 Maybe it’s the same ones.
 Maybe they’re just bad people, acting on instinct.
 Maybe they really are monsters.
 I don’t know.
 But I can’t pretend like they’re not real.